-- This chocolate sour cream pound cake can last at room temperature for a good 4 to 5 days so long as it is handled without moisture.
+- This chocolate sour cream pound cake can last at room temperature for a good 4 to 5 days provided you handle it without moisture.

 - If you wish to keep it longer, it is best to refrigerate it.
 Consume with one week.